-- 1. Place the battery in its compartment. - Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+1. Place the battery in its compartment.

+Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
+[ECB01110]

-- 1. Negative battery lead (black)
+- 1. Positive battery lead (red)

-- 2. Positive battery lead (red)
+- 2. Negative battery lead (black)

 - Install the battery holding plate by installing the bolts.

 - 4. Install the seat.
 (See page 4-10.)